drifter1/compiler/README.md

 # compiler
 A short Description of this repository:
-It contains all the Code from my "Writing a simple Compiler on my own" series on Steemit (step by step / article by article), where we are implementing a complete Compiler for a simple C-like language using the C-tools Flex and Bison.
+It contains all the Code from my "Writing a simple Compiler on my own" series on Steemit (step by step / article by article), where we are implementing a complete Compiler for a simple C-like Language using the C-tools Flex and Bison.

 It's worth noting that not all articles contain actual Coding.
 Compiler design in general is mostly about understanding how everything needs to work.